 Student Support Services (SSS) is a federally funded TRIO program designed to help students attain success!
 SSS helps students identify majors, register for classes, complete financial aid forms, develop goals and degree plans, and explore career choices and transfer options.
-SSS students enjoy a private computer lab where they can receive help with writing research papers, obtain supplemental instruction, free tutoring and improve reading, math and ESL skills.
+SSS students enjoy a private computer lab where they can receive free tutoring, help with writing research papers, and improve reading, math and ESL skills.
 SSS offers workshops on financial aid and student loans, as well as other student requested workshops on such topics as test anxiety, stress management, conflict resolution, and relationships.
-Other SSS services include individual personal counseling, cultural activity trips, and campus tours to four-year universities.
-The program accepts first-generation students (first in the family to attend college), low-income students, and those who are physically or learning challenged.
+Other SSS services include life coaching, personal counseling, cultural activity trips, and campus tours to four-year universities.
+The program accepts first-generation students (where parents do not have a bachelor's degree), low-income students, and those who are physically or learning challenged.
 Students who meet one or more of these qualifications may apply at the SSS offices located on the 2nd floor of the Ben Alexander Student Learning Center.